Cash and Treasury Services

-Travel advances must be requested using the Travel Advance Form [CUBO 301(a)].
+Travel advances must be requested using the Temporary Petty Cash Advance Form.
 The form must be signed by the traveler and the department head and be submitted to the Cash and Treasury Services Office via email.
 A cash advance will not be made more than 3 working days in advance of the travel departure date.

 If foreign travel is involved, a copy of the approved Authorization for Foreign Travel Form and Sponsored Programs Accounting and Administration approval (if applicable) must be attached to the CUBO 301 (a).
 If special circumstances that justify travel advances beyond the meal per diem are deemed appropriate by the department head, they must be included on the CUBO 301 (a).